tomrndom/osf-website/src/pages/blog/introducing-openinfralive-a-weekly-interactive-webinar-series.md

 * April 22nd: A behind the scenes look at the OpenStack TC meeting at the PTG
 * April 29th: Airship 2.0 Release
-* May 6th: A Global Connectivity conversation to highlight Magma and OIF’s involvement in the community
+* May 6th: A Global Connectivity conversation to highlight Magma and Open Infrastructure Foundation’s involvement in the community
 * May 13th: Large Scale SIG
 * May 20th: The StarlingX 5.0 Release
 * May 27th: Zuul in Production User Story